kartikperisetla/kartikperisetla.github.io/_posts/2020-07-25-leveraging-passage-retrieval-generative-models-qna.markdown

     Metrics, Experiments & Results
 </h2>
 <p align="justify">
-The metric reported in this paper is <b>EM(ExactMatch)</b> as introduced by Rajpurkar et al.(2016).
+The metric reported in this paper is <b>EM(ExactMatch)</b> as introduced by <a href="https://arxiv.org/abs/1606.05250">Rajpurkar et al.(2016)</a>.
 A generated answer is considered correct if it matches any answer of the list of acceptable answers after normalization.
 This normalization step consists in lowercasing and removing articles, punctuation and duplicated whitespace.
 <br/>
 <br/>
 The empirical evaluations of Fusion-in-Decoder for open domain QA are presented and following benchmark datasets are used: